tejasahirrao1103/tic_tac_toe_android/README.md

 4. Start playing the game and enjoy!

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.

-2. Create a new branch for your feature or bug fix.

-3. Make the necessary changes in your branch.

-4. Test your changes thoroughly.

-5. Commit and push your changes to your forked repository.

-6. Submit a pull request, explaining the changes you've made and their benefits.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-I would like to express my gratitude to [mention names/organizations] for their tutorials and documentation, which were instrumental in my learning process.

 ## Contact

-For any questions, suggestions, or collaborations, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/yourname/).
+For any questions, suggestions, or collaborations, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/tejasahirrao1103/).
 Let's connect and discuss exciting ideas!

 Stay tuned for updates and more games to come.
 Your feedback and support are highly appreciated!